 Seeing diseases from the seas

-While the continued production of resources from our waters should definitely become a priority, there are are also other important factors to consider in maintaining a sustainable sea economy.
+The continued production of resources from our waters should definitely become a priority.
+However, there are other important factors to consider in maintaining a sustainable sea economy.

 Chief among these is preventing diseases contracted from eating contaminated seafood.
 Based on statistics from the World Health Organization (WHO), a tenth of the world’s population become ill after consuming contaminated food each year, registering an annual death toll of approximately 420,000.